10 Facebook Live Best Practices to Boost Engagement and Reach

 Again, unexpected situations, off-the-cuff audience reactions and even things going wrong can all be part of the Facebook Live fun—unless the thing that breaks is your live stream.
 When we say to embrace imperfection, we don’t mean in terms of failed connections and poor quality; that’s where “unpredictable” turns “unprofessional.”

-Planning your failure scenarios is one of the most important activities when using Facebook Live.
+That’s why having a plan B is fourth on our list of Facebook Live best practices.
 If you try to start the stream and it doesn’t work, you need a backup plan so the show can go on.
 Here’s how to plan for failure scenarios:

 Always have two of everything.
 What if your hardware, such as the camera, switcher or encoder, dies mid-broadcast?
 Have a backup piece of equipment or a fallback mechanism in place for every piece of your workflow—for example, a spare camera or a software encoder that’s pre-configured to the proper settings.